badsyntax/react-seed/README.md

 ### Using mixins:

 It's a bit awkward to use mixins with ES6 classes.
-You'll need to use a mixin help§er:
+You'll need to use a mixin helper:

 ```js
 import mixin from 'util/mixin';